-Perhaps the most important aspect of this particular job was the integration of the four flat roofs and metal roofs.
+Perhaps the most important aspect of this particular job was the integration of the four flat roofs.
 First we replaced all the flat roofs with a 1 ½” insulated GAF 3-ply Ruberoid low slope system.
 Care must be taken with the flashings so the metal crew can easily tie in later.
-Ruberoid systems are simply better and, more importantly, more durable than the mineral surfaced cap sheet system sold by others.
+Ruberoid systems are simply better and, more importantly, more durable than the mineral surfaced cap sheet system commonly offered.
 It’s important to install a robust flat roof when tied into a metal roof system, potentially a lifetime roof.
 We also stress flat roof maintenance to the owner for the future, the goal being to have the flat roofs last just as long.
 This system gives them a head-start with an aluminum roof coating applied at completion to achieve a Class A fire rating.

 Each roof presented challenges, particularly one surrounded by sloped roofs and vertical walls with a lone scupper for drainage.
 We replaced the existing 3” x 3”scupper with a 4” x 5” and cut the wall for a 4”x 5” back-up, per Code.
 Clogging will be much less of a problem.

-Once the flat roofs were complete the job became a matter of having the metal roof components delivered and installed which, in contrast to all the previous work, was fairly straightforward.
+Once the flat roofs were complete the job became a matter of having the Englert 1101 metal roofs components delivered and installed which, in contrast to all the previous work, was fairly straightforward.
 We can not say enough about East Coast Metals, our distributor of choice for many years.
-They simply have the finest facility in Miami-Dade County for the preparation, manufacture and delivery of metal roof components and panels.
+They simply have the finest facility in Miami-Dade County for the preparation, manufacture and delivery of components and panels.

 One additional note – over the years I’ve noticed mill-grade roofs stay cleaner than those that are factory-painted.
 Galvalume sheets consist of a galvanized roll that is run through a molten bath of 55% aluminum and 45% zinc.
 It is the zinc that disrupts the PH of the panel surface and kills the fungus, algae, bacteria and mold spores.
 Roofs with painted panels seem to be staining very quickly.
 Whatever biocides are in the paint do not hold up against South Florida’s flora and fauna.